SwagLyrics/SwagLyrics-For-Spotify/README.md

 ============================

-###Installation
-1. Download/clone this repo to your machine
+### Installation
-2. Open chrome://extensions and click `Load unpacked extension...`
+1. Open chrome://extensions and click `Load unpacked extension...`
-3. Browse to the downloaded folder named "swaglyrics chrome" and click `Select`
+2. Browse to the downloaded folder named "swaglyrics chrome" and click `Select`